andrewtron3000/embedded-ml/README.md

 ## Overview

+**As of July 2023, EmbeddedML generates C code that works on both 32-bit and 64-bit architectures.
+See the "Compiling to C" code example below.**

 This project allows functional programmers to compile functional programs that can be run on small hobbyist class machines.
 This compiler was initially developed by the